Back

 In 1851, not all of the Mormons had left Illinois and areas to the east of Council Bluffs.
 Brigham Young called for all remaining members to continue the journey to the Salt Lake Valley.
 This caused a great number of saints to move to Salt Lake from all over the world.
 Council Bluffs and Winter Quarters had been major outfitting places for settlers traveling further west both Mormon and otherwise.
 Iowa City became the next major outfitting place for saints traveling from the British Isles, and Scandinavian countries.
 Many Mormons were still not prepared to make the journey to the Salt Lake Valley economically.
 The cost of building a wagon or purchasing one was prohibitive for many.
 The Perpetual Emigrating Fund helped solve some of this problem.

 Starting in 1856, a faster and more economical means of transport was developed by using hand-carts, which helped families that could not afford to build a covered wagon.
 Handcarts were a more economical way to travel, and cut the travel time by three weeks.
-Between 1856 and 1860, approximately ten companies of 3,000 immigrants from the British Isles, Scandinavia and Europe starting in Iowa City, Iowa crossed the plains and Rocky Mountains to Salt Lake in small two-wheeled handcarts.
+Between 1856 and 1860, approximately ten companies of 3,000 immigrants from the British Isles, Scandinavia, and Europe starting in Iowa City, Iowa crossed the plains and Rocky Mountains to Salt Lake in small two-wheeled handcarts.

 The handcarts were constructed of wood with either metal or rawhide rims on the spoke wheels.
 Some were made before allowing green wood to cure causing needed repairs along the way.
 The handcarts were designed in three sizes with the average weight around 60 pounds.
 As a rule, each person assigned to a handcart company was restricted to taking 17 pounds of personal goods such as clothing and bedding.